pelithne/k8s/devops-and-aks.md

 ## Create a Build pipeline
 We will now create an Azure build pipeline for the Parrot app to be able to both build/push its Docker image and package/push its Helm chart.
 For that we will need to create a build pipeline definition using the azure-build-pipeline.yml file.
 From the menu Pipelines > Builds, follow the steps illustrated below:

+#### pro-tip: refresh your page to start the animation from the beginning

 ![Image 4](./media/buildpipeline-slower.gif)

 Then, you need to add some Variables for this build pipeline definition by providing your own values: